 A subluxation is when the spine or vertebrae has shifted out of proper alignment affecting the communication between the brain and the body.
 How is your spine affecting your health?

 Understanding the ongoing process of subluxation, and the effect time plays on the subluxated spine:

 Near Normal Curve

 This is a side x-ray view of the neck.
 As with all the pictures you will see on this page, the patient is looking to the right of the screen, so you are viewing the right side of their neck.
 We will call this picture a "near normal" spine.
-Compare this spine with the ones to the right.
+Compare this spine with the ones below.

-Phase 4 Subluxation Degeneration is seen with Subluxations that have been raging on uncorrected or altered for over sixty five years.
-Phase four is a grave condition that will negatively affect the patients’ longevity and quality of life.
+Phase 4 Subluxation Degeneration is seen with subluxations that have been raging on uncorrected or altered for over 65 years.
+Phase 4 is a grave condition that will negatively affect the patients’ longevity and quality of life.